nashville-software-school/client-side-mastery/projects/tier-2/daily-journal/chapters/DAILY_JOURNAL_FILTERING_MOOD.md

 The learning objective for this chapter is to use radio buttons, apply your knowledge of event listeners, the `filter()` method on an array, and the `find()` method on an array to show journal entries that match a certain mood.

 > **Warning:** This part of Daily Journal development will  stretch your understanding of how each of the components can be used together in a non-sequential way.
 If you get frustrated by not being able to **immediately** see how it all works, that's natural and normal.
-See your instruction team.
+See your coaching team.

 ## Mood Radio Buttons

 Using `<fieldset>`, `<legend>`, `<input type="radio">`, and `<label>` HTML components, construct a set of radio buttons for selecting one of the moods.
 It's important that each of the radio buttons has the same value for the `name` attribute, but each should be a different value for the `value` attribute.

-Before you go to the instruction team for help on this section, make sure you use the [Mozilla Developer Network article](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) on radio buttons as a reference first.
+Before you go to the coaching team for help on this section, make sure you use the [Mozilla Developer Network article](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) on radio buttons as a reference first.

 ![mood radio buttons](./images/42YaMLSHb7.gif)